haven-protocol-org/haven-protocol/README.md

 This repository is a test-bed to attempt to perform a full rebase of the latest monero code (currently v0.14.1.0) using a series of patch files.

-To build haven, simply:
+To build haven, simply run the following commands:

-1. run the "build-haven.sh" script
+1. ./build-haven.sh

-2. enjoy!
+2. cd monero
+3. make clean-all
+4. make release